memoryboxes/kim_hosts/README.md

-Kim Hosts, free to explorer google!
+Be free to explorer google!
 ================

 1. Add Google Dev support.